-The internet has completely revolutionized how shopping is done.
+The internet has completely revolutionized how shopping or Purchasing Technology Online is done.
 Things like electronics and mobiles have become easier to purchase.
 Before, you had to visit different mobile stores, scan the entire market for the best price, and compare different offers at hand before you could make a decision.
 All of that can now be done from the comfort of our homes with online shopping.

 However, there are certain drawbacks of buying tech products online, which causes people to have mixed feelings towards it.
 Let’s take a look at some pros and cons of buying technology online:

 Pros of Buying Technology Online